Academic Calendar 2024-2025

 Course Learning Outcomes:

-2. Draw upon sociological literature to identify and explain the distinctions and differences between concepts of "consumerism", "consumption", "commodities", "exchange", and "markets", articulate these
+1. Draw upon sociological literature to identify and explain the distinctions and differences between concepts of ‘consumerism’, ‘consumption’, ‘commodities’, ‘exchange’, and ‘markets’, articulate these accurately in written argument, and critically assess their explanatory power in relation to a range of contemporary issues.

-3. Identify and articulate at least three explanations for the historical emergence of contemporary
+2. Identify and articulate at least three explanations for the historical emergence of contemporary consumer culture in relation to modernity.

-6. Identify, explain, and critically assess the similarities and differences among a plurality of theories and concepts in the sociology of consumer culture, and draw upon these to critically evaluate at least one substantive topic in written form
+5. Identify, explain, and critically assess the similarities and differences among a plurality of theories and concepts in the sociology of consumer culture, and draw upon these to critically evaluate at least one substantive topic in written form.

-7. Use abstract sociological concepts with confidence in a variety of written forms to explain contemporary sociological theories of consumption
+6. Use abstract sociological concepts with confidence in a variety of written forms to explain contemporary sociological theories of consumption.

 SOCY 309 Surveillance and Society Units: 3.00